Do you know someone who has been having a hard time finding a reliable supplier of PPE to protect medical professionals?

 We invite you to share your experiences in finding a reliable supplier of PPE and what unmet PPE needs you have that we can help you solve.
 Supplying PPE that protect our medical workers is a job that requires attention to detail and a professional team.

-The Source International PPE Team in USA and China serves customers large and small for high quality, on-time PPE at a fair price.
-As a registered FDA importer, we sell specific FDA registered products such as surgical masks, disposable isolation gowns, FFP2 respiratory masks, KN95 masks and other PPE products.
+The Source International PPE Team in the USA, China, and Vietnam serves customers large and small for high quality, on-time PPE at a fair price.
+As a registered FDA importer, we sell specific FDA registered products such as surgical masks, face shields, disposable isolation gowns, FFP2 respiratory masks, KN95 masks and other PPE products.

 Our team of on-the-ground supply chain professionals perform inspections and testing of randomly selected samples from every shipment on-site at our FDA certified manufacturers.
 Years of experience in supplying OSHA first aid kits and other disposable medical devices and a 3-decade long track record of excellence are your assurances that Source International is a reliable supplier of PPE.